ELELAB/Moonlight2_case_studies/README.md

 on which the expected version of R and the required packages will be installed;
 this requires being able to run Anaconda by means of the `conda` executable.

-If you don't have access to `conda` please see the [Miniconda installer page](https://docs.conda.io/en/latest/miniconda.html) on instructions on how to install Miniconda.
+If you don't have access to `conda` please see the [Miniconda installer page](https://docs.conda.io/en/latest/miniconda.html) for instructions on how to install Miniconda.

 Once you have access to `conda`, you can